 Disarming citizens and taking our guns goes against everything that America stands for and is unconstitutional.
 A person can purchase a firearm without undergoing a background check and this needs to be fixed.
 We need to provide, enforce, and properly fund background checks in order to prevent the wrong people from being able to legally purchase firearms.
 This would keep weapons in the proper hands, and out of the hands of people unfit to wield them.
 I do not believe that the Government should be relieving law-abiding citizens of their right to own a firearm.
 I do not support bans on possession or transport of firearms.

 The imprisonment of humans is at a record high.
 The U.S. accounts for only around 5% of the world’s population, yet we account for nearly 25% of all incarcerated people.
 We have prisons that deny parole to inmates merely to keep jail cells filled, because that's how they get paid.
 Between 1990 and 2009 the prison population increased by nearly 1600%!
 In 2010 the two largest private prisons received nearly $3 BILLION in revenue while paying their executives over $3 million per year.
 It's time we stop putting criminals in cages and start rehabilitating them instead.
-Take sometimes to read this amazing book, Banking on Bondage to better understand the terrible conditions we subject American citizens to. https://www.aclu.org/banking-bondage-private-prisons-and-mass-incarceration The migrant child detention facilities are costing taxpayers $22,000/month in order to incarcerate innocent children in conditions that doctors have deemed "torture conditions."
+Take some time to read this amazing book, Banking on Bondage to better understand the terrible conditions we subject American citizens to. https://www.aclu.org/banking-bondage-private-prisons-and-mass-incarceration The migrant child detention facilities are costing taxpayers $22,000/month in order to incarcerate innocent children in conditions that doctors have deemed "torture conditions."
 Children belong in homes, not concentration camps.
 I propose we offer loving American families $2,000/month to house a child.
 This would be like foster care but would be a limited amount of time while the child's parents are undergoing the immigration process.

 The most important thing in our country is the nourishment and education of our future generations.
 In Arkansas the beginning salary for a teacher averages at $33,973.
 This has created the problem where we lose so many quality teachers to other professions that our children are suffering.
 We need teachers’ pay to reflect the importance of the job they have, to mold and prepare the future of our society.
 A few months ago, we raised teachers' minimum wage to $36,000, but that isn't enough.
 I propose we raise the teacher's minimum to $40,000.
 We can do this by improving the economies in rural towns.
 We need to bring industry to these areas which will bring more income to their communities.
 We can do this with new cash crops and clean energy.